awsdocs/amazon-route53-docs/doc_source/access-control-managing-permissions.md

 ## Customer managed policy examples<a name="access-policy-examples-for-sdk-cli"></a>

 You can create your own custom IAM policies to allow permissions for Route 53 actions\.
-You can attach these custom policies to the IAM users or groups that require the specified permissions\.
+You can attach these custom policies to the IAM groups that require the specified permissions\.
 These policies work when you are using the Route 53 API, the AWS SDKs, or the AWS CLI\.
 The following examples show permissions for several common use cases\.
 For the policy that grants a user full access to Route 53, see [Permissions required to use the Amazon Route 53 console](#console-required-permissions)\.

 **Topics**
 + [Example 1: Allow read access to all hosted zones](#access-policy-example-allow-read-hosted-zones)